pynbody/pynbody/docs/tutorials/halos.rst

 .. note:: If a .grp file is not needed, it can be skipped by using s.halos() instead of s.halos(make_grp=True) (and then also skipping the s['grp].write().
 The reason to skip the _grp file creation is that for simulations with large particle numbers, the _particles file read through, which is triggered by s['grp'].write() (with partial loading enabled), can be quite slow when the _particles file is large.

-pynbody computes the `hubble' constant by default -- specifying avoids rounding errors in converting halo positions, which might be important for some applications, as in:
+pynbody computes the 'hubble' constant by default -- specifying avoids rounding errors in converting halo positions, which might be important for some applications, as in:
 >>> h.writetipsy(s,h,"test.gtp",hubble=0.7)
 >>> h.writestat(s,h,"test.stat",hubble=0.7)